Skip to main content

 New York State Education Law Section 409-H, effective July 1, 2001, requires all public and nonpublic elementary and secondary schools to provide written notification to all persons in parental relation, faculty, and staff regarding the potential use of pesticides periodically throughout the school year.

-The LaFayette Central School District is required to maintain a list of persons in parental relation, faculty, and staff who wish to receive 48-hour prior written notification of certain pesticide applications
+The LaFayette Central School District is required to maintain a list of persons in parental relation, faculty, and staff who wish to receive 48-hour prior written notification of certain pesticide applications.
+The following pesticide applications are not subject to prior notification requirements:

-If you would to receive 48-hour prior notification of pesticide applications that are scheduled to occur in your school, please contact James Kesler at (315) 671-4141 to complete the form and return it to the school.
+If you would like to receive 48-hour prior notification of pesticide applications that are scheduled to occur in your school, please complete the form below and return it to the School.

 Physical Exam Policy

-School Children in New York State are required to have physical examinations in grades Pre-K, or K, 1, 3, 5, 7, 9, and 11.
+All New York State public school students must have a health exam when they enter school as a new entrant and in Pre-K or Kindergarten and grades 1, 3, 5, 7, 9, and 11.
+Please send the completed exam form that your provider uses to your school nurse before the first day of the new school year.
 All students participating in interscholastic sports must also receive an exam.
 These exams must be performed after June 1st for the following school year.
 In addition, all new students are required to have an exam on file within 30 days of entering school.
 An exam done within one year prior to entrance will be accepted.
 A physical may also be required for a student being evaluated by the Committee of Special Education.

 Each Building nurse may schedule their own physicals directly with the health provider as needed.
 During physical exams one Registered Nurse and 1 assistant (aide or another nurse) must be present.